• Edinburgh • Highlands • Loch Ness • Caithness •

 We'll visit the historic town of Dunkeld, stroll through its charming streets and work up an appetite for lunch in Novabotanics a cafe that doubles as an art center and florist.
 In the early afternoon we will tour the Dalwhinnie Distillery, sampling and exploring the mystique of fine spirits.

-After arrival in Fort Augustus you'll settle into the hotel then stroll down to the shores of Loch Ness for dinner, and maybe if we're lucky we'll catch sight of the famous Loch Ness Monster.
+After arrival in Inverness you'll settle into the hotel then stroll down to the shores of Ness River for dinner.
+Later in the evening Sunita will take you to visit one of the local pubs with live traditional music.

 Day 5 - Saturday -

-The day will be spent travelling around Loch Ness by coach, stopping at points of interest.
+The day will be spent travelling around Loch Ness by coach, and take a 50-minute boat tour on the loch and view Urquhart Castle from the water.

 We will visit Culloden Moor.
 The Battle of Culloden became widely known around the world through the TV series 'Outlander' which highlighted the final confrontation of the Jacobite rising of 1745-1746.

-After lunch there will be a stop in Timespan Museum in Helmsdale, which documents the notorious Highland clearances of the 18th and 19th centuries.
+Late afternoon there will be a stop for tea in in Helmsdale, an area of the notorious Highland clearances of the 18th and 19th centuries.

 We’ll end the day in the far northern county of Caithness where the Nordic influence is felt more than the Celts.
 Vikings settled this region over a millennium ago.